AmirPeyravan/amirpeyravan/README.md

 ### 🧑‍💻 About Me
 I'm a backend developer with strong interest in building secure, scalable, and high-performance web applications.
 Currently focused on **Laravel**, **PHP**, **RESTful APIs**, and growing my knowledge of **.NET** and **Linux servers**.
-I enjoy turning business problems into reliable technical solutions.
+I enjoy turning business problems into reliable technical solutions

 ---